Last updated - March 23, 2018

 Apart from the filter options that you have seen in the free version, the premium option offers quite a few more.
 These options include search by SKU, image, color, taxonomy slider, hierarchy dropdown, and statistics.
 The statistical data will help you understand how your products are garnering interest in the market.
 You can purchase the regular license of the plugin for $30.
 And, if you don’t want to go for the purchase right away, they have a free trial option that you can try.

 This one helps your customers to apply filters to navigate to the product or variation that they are looking for.
 The plugin provides a widget to show the filtering options to customers.
-You can choose from a variety of conditions from list, dropdown, label and color.
+You can choose from a variety of conditions from list, dropdown, label, and color.
 In addition, there is a reset widget option, which will help you quickly disable all the applied filters.
 With over 100,000 active installs, this one is a reliable option to try out.
 However, if you are looking for advanced features, see the premium version.

-Studies have pointed out that users on an eCommerce site is sort of impatient.
+Studies have pointed out that users on an eCommerce site are sort of impatient.
 And, if they are not able to find the product they are looking for quickly, they might go elsewhere.
-With the help of this plugin, you can provide a great option to users to find the products they are looking for easily.
+With the help of this plugin, you can provide a great option for users to find the products they are looking for easily.
 As it pushes the speed of the buying process on your store, your conversions also will improve.
 In addition to providing the standard filtering options like category, price, etc., this plugin also offers an option to combine different filtering options.
 It also offers advanced filtering options like publishing date, price range, user ratings, number of sales, etc.

-This is a new kid in the block.
+This is a new kid on the block.
 What differentiates it from others is the single widget that displays all the available filtering options.
 The efficient caching system associated with this plugin will also help in improving page loading speeds.
 It also provides an option to filter the search results.
-And more importantly, it integrates well with WooCommerce, and has seamless compatibility with other plugins like Premmerce WooCommerce Brands.
+And more importantly, it integrates well with WooCommerce and has seamless compatibility with other plugins like Premmerce WooCommerce Brands.
 You can find good help in using this plugin with the detailed documentation.

 This is yet another powerful WooCommerce product filter plugin that lets you apply unlimited filters with a single widget.
 All the standard filtering parameters such as categories, taxonomies, price, tags, attributes, etc are available.
-Display options too are exhaustive with checkboxes, radio buttons, range sliders, dropdowns, tags clouds, etc. And, if you want to change the display style of any of these options, you can do that easily as well.
+Display options are also exhaustive with checkboxes, radio buttons, range sliders, dropdowns, tags clouds, etc. And, if you want to change the display style of any of these options, you can do that easily as well.
 It also has features like dynamic product recount.
 You can purchase the single site license for $35.
 Check the product page for more pricing options.